 2. Apply for a Credit Card or Personal Loan

-There are even credit cards created specifically for pet care which may cover such routine necessities as dental cleanings, annual examinations, prescribed medications, and microchipping.
+Even credit cards created specifically for pet care may cover routine necessities such as dental cleanings, annual examinations, prescribed medications, and microchipping.

 3. Profile Page on a Crowdfunding Website

-While this option may only work if urgency isn’t an issue, crowdfunding has become a reputable resource to our internet-savvy community and there are several websites that allow you to make a page for free and within minutes.
+While this option may only work if urgency isn’t an issue, crowdfunding has become a reputable resource to our internet-savvy community, and several websites allow you to make a page for free within minutes.

 4. Consider Pet Insurance

 Consider Pet InsuranceMany individuals and families utilize pet insurance.
 These plans can be applied for through major insurance retailers, so the likelihood that your current house or car insurance provider has a pet plan available is high.
-Yet organizations such as ASPCA also offer pet health insurance to owners that qualify.
+Yet organizations such as ASPCA also offer pet health insurance to qualified owners.

 Here are a few plan types that may work best for your situation: